Freight Shipping from Austin to Milwaukee

 How much does it cost to ship freight from Austin to Milwaukee?

-Full truckload (FTL) rates from Austin, TX to Milwaukee, WI currently range from $2,894-$3,567 for a standard dry van load over the 1,346-mile route.
+Full truckload (FTL) rates from Austin, TX to Milwaukee, WI currently range $2,894-$3,567 (roughly $2.17-$2.67 per mile over 1,346 miles).
 LTL shipments typically cost $940-$1,544 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Austin to Milwaukee?